AdobeDocs/campaign-web.en/help/v8/personalization/personalize.md

 ## Personalize your offers {#personalize-offers}

 You can also access the personalization editor when adding text-type content to your offers' representations.
+Learn more in [this section](../content/offers.md).